databio/simpleCache/README.md

 `simpleCache` is licensed under the [2-Clause BSD License](https://opensource.org/licenses/BSD-2-Clause).
 Questions, feature requests and bug reports are welcome via the [issue queue](https://github.com/databio/simpleCache/issues).
 The maintainer will review pull requests and incorporate contributions at his discretion.

+For more information refer to the contributing document and pull request / issue templates in the [.github folder](https://github.com/databio/simpleCache/tree/master/.github) of this repository.